 3. Take their feelings seriously

-If someone is suffering from symptoms of depression, it isn’t possible for them just to ‘snap out of it’, ‘cheer up’ or ‘forget about it’.
-When you listen to them and validate their feelings by saying things like ‘That must be really hard’ or ‘I’m here when you want to talk’, they’ll know you’re taking their feelings seriously.
+If someone is living with depression, it isn’t possible for them just to ‘snap out of it’, ‘cheer up’ or ‘forget about it’.

-If you think your friend may be in danger or at risk of hurting themselves or someone else, seek help immediately.
+If you think your friend may be in danger or at risk of hurting themselves or someone else, seek help from a trusted adult or emergency mental health service immediately.
 Call 000 to reach emergency services and also tell someone you trust.

 6. Take care of yourself

 It can be pretty scary and intense to see someone you care about experiencing depression.
 You can be there for your friend, but it’s equally important to do things that keep you well.
 By taking care of yourself, you’ll be in a better place mentally and physically, and this allows you to better support the people around you.